Showing posts with label 2024. Show all posts

 Montezuma's Gold

-Many excellent productions came from this year's Silly Venture but it was a platformer that caught my eye.
-Tony Montezuma's Gold is a conversion of the C64 original by Rafał Dudek, based on explorer Tony Halik.
+Many excellent productions came from this year's Silly Venture, but it was a platformer that caught my eye.
+Tony Montezuma's Gold is a conversion of the C64 original by Rafał Dudek, based on the explorer Tony Halik.
 Coded by ST legend, George Nakos (aka GGN), its gameplay is like a mash of Rick Dangerous and Pitfall Harry.

 "Embark on a pixelated journey inspired by Tony Halik, the real-life Polish explorer and filmmaker whose adventures spanned continents and decades.
 He was exploring ancient civilisations for NBC, Tony's love of discovery knew no bounds.
 Now it's your turn to step into Tony's digital shoes and unravel the mysteries of Montezuma's Castle in this nostalgic 8-bit homage."

 You know me.
 I love platformers, and this one is outstanding with superb joystick controls that feel natural and responsive.
 Each screen features ledges to jump, spikes to avoid, crushing pillars, and more.
 Look out for helpful items like keys to unlock doors and potions to help prevent death.
-Only four items can be carried at once so think before blindly encumbering yourself with something you might not immediately require.
+Only four items can be carried at once, so think before blindly encumbering yourself with something you might not immediately require.

-Most games are tough and soon I'm searching for a trained version.
+Most games are tough, and soon I'm searching for a trained version.
 Let me ask, are there any LAMERS here?
 I'm looking for a show of hands...
 Good, because there is an option for infinite lives in the game's settings.
-What a fantastic feature albeit at the expense of labelling you a lamer.
+What a fantastic feature, albeit at the expense of labelling you a lamer.
 Don't care; I've no shame :D

 You may have looked at the graphics and assumed they were high-resolution.
 No, this is in low res with a black-and-white design by Rafał Dudek.
-His effect works flawlessly to represent the aged theme but, can be tinted using a variety of colours.
+His effect works flawlessly to represent the aged theme, but can be tinted using a variety of colours.
 Likewise, the audio can flip between sound effects or music, but you would be insane to disable the incredible tunes by Adam Gilmore.
 A minor quibble, I only wish the STe hardware was used so (as an option) we might be able to hear sampled sound effects alongside the incredible music.

 I've only been playing for a short while, but I'm eager to report this as a wonderful platformer.
 It's extremely playable, and I'm enjoying the exploration and old-school excitement of reaching new screens!!
 Heck, I even managed to map the first level.
 I hope to find time over Christmas to complete all of the levels.